AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 java -jar proxy.jar localhost 4303 4444 -logfile test.log
 ```

-You can access the server ( `<font face="Courier New">localhost:4303</font>`) without the proxy server, but if you access it via `<font face="Courier New">localhost:4444</font>`, the proxy server will log the communication.
+You can access the server ( ) without the proxy server, but if you access it via , the proxy server will log the communication.
 Open a browser and access a page created with the above template.
 After that, look at the log file.

 >[!NOTE]
 >